A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 According to this infographics, 57% of users say they will not recommend a business if its website is not optimized for mobile browsing.

-So if you still live in the Stone Age, be a responsive webmaster right now!
+So if you still live in the Stone Age, become a responsive webmaster now!

 3. The user experience is the key